SmolPeaCat/ToDoApp/README.md

-TODO:
+Roadmap:
 - Add Images of my app
 - Add more details and explanation of my app
 - Hopefully don't forget to create an entry blog for this app
-- Add instructions on how to get the app lol
+- Add instructions on how to get the app lol *Done*
+- Add a way to keep the previous todos (database)
+- Bring a new style to the application

 What I learned :
 - Mvvm
 - Singleton Pattern